SamBelkacem/Machine-Learning-Basics/README.md

 # Introduction

-Welcome to this GitHub repository on Machine Learning Basics in ``Python``.
+Welcome to this tutorial on Machine Learning Basics in ``Python``.

-This repository includes three essential components:
+This GitHub repository includes three essential components:

   - **Data preprocessing and analysis:** clean and transform raw data into a format suitable for analysis using ``NumPy`` and ``Pandas``.
   - **Data visualization:** understand and explore data visually using ``Matplotlib`` and ``Seaborn``.